Selecting the right coding and marking solution

-Thermal Inkjet (TIJ) technology is a modern solution that delivers high-resolution, high-speed coding.
+Thermal Inkjet (TIJ) technology delivers high-resolution, high-speed coding.
 The compact units are mess and maintenance-free and require minimal downtime, due to their interchangeable ink cartridges.

 Crisp, clear prints